Skip to content

 • Requires you to pay for a minimum of three users

-• AI call summaries require an upgrade
+• AI call summaries require an add-on

 • Unlimited call recording storage requires an upgrade